The Tipling, Tesni, Thomason Tour

 Over days four, five and six we shall run our Otter Assignments which may also mean the order of the itinerary may vary to suit logistics, making sure everyone visits each location.

-Here on this ornithologically renowned island, Red-necked Phalarope will be one of our primary focuses.
-Home to over 90% of the British breeding population, this has long been known as an island specialty.
-Based here, we will have both early morning and evening opportunities as options for these charismatic little shorebirds.
-Though long left the island now, Fetlar was also the site of Britain’s only record of Breeding Snowy Owl during the 1960’s and 1970’s and with good densities of other northern specialties such as Whimbrel, Great and Arctic Skua and Red-throated Diver, it is little wonder Fetlar is so well known to naturalists and wildlife photographers.
+Here on this ornithologically renowned island, Red-necked Phalarope will be a primary focus.
+Home to over 90% of the British breeding population, this is an island specialty.
+Based here, we have both early morning and evening opportunities as options for these charismatic little shorebirds.
+Though they have long left the island now, Fetlar was also the site of Britain’s only record of Breeding Snowy Owl during the 1960’s and 1970’s and with good densities of other northern specialties such as Whimbrel, Great and Arctic Skua and Red-throated Diver, it is little wonder Fetlar is so well known among naturalists and wildlife photographers.

 Accommodation: Fetlar

-Island hopping today, and whilst on the water, always relishing the opportunity to spot a cetacean, we visit Unst and the world-renowned Hermaness National Nature Reserve – the most northerly headland of the British isles.
-With the heady blend of its breathtaking sea cliffs, thousands of seabirds, sea stacks and lighthouse it is often described as the most spectacular seabird colony in the world.
-Target species here are Gannets, Great Skua and Puffin with a wide range of shooting opportunities for each.
-The 35 minute walk out across the reserve follows a boardwalk access route along which we will enjoy many opportunities for Great Skua, Golden Plover, Skylark and Common Snipe may also be possible here.
+While island hopping today, we will be on the lookout for cetaceans during ferry crossings.
+Our destination is Unst and the world-renowned Hermaness National Nature Reserve – the most northerly headland in the British Isles.
+With World class sea cliffs, thousands of seabirds, sea stacks and the Muckle Flugga lighthouse it is a breath-taking site and the jewel in Shetland’s crown.
+Photographic opportunities will include the ability to capture seabirds such as Great Skua, Gannet and Puffin among the grandeur of Hermaness.
+Some of the sea stacks covered in Gannets are very photogenic.
+The walk out across the reserve follows a boardwalk along which we may enjoy many opportunities for Great Skua, possibly Golden Plover, Skylark and Common Snipe.

 Accommodation: Fetlar